Bray-Ro/simplo-0.1/README.md

-# skyscript-2
+# simplo
-The second version of skyscript! still in development but if you want to run it you must use python3 (Talking to the people who are delaying the progress of python)
+A new programming language! still in development but it will be great when its done!
+It will support all skyscript commands as the project was originally skyscript 2.